DiegoAndai/Deep-learning-framework-research/MNIST/README.md

 **Beginner Difficulty**: Leaving experience in Python or Lua aside, Keras and Torch have a similar complexity when you’re starting to use them, being more beginner friendly than their counterparts.

-**Intuitiveness**: Torch, Keras and Mxnet have similar syntax for this simple network.
+**Intuitiveness**: Torch, Keras and MXNet have similar syntax for this simple network.
 Making them equally intuitive.
 Whereas TensorFlow is less intuitive because it does not provide concrete layer definition, as we expected.

-**Results**: Mxnet had slightly better metrics, but differences with TensorFlow were negligible.
+**Results**: MXNet had slightly better metrics, but differences with TensorFlow were negligible.

 Finally, for this simple model and when starting to understand how neural networks are implemented, we recommend Keras if you’re more familiar with Python than Lua, and Torch otherwise.